ransom3098/sky-data-strategy/STRATEGY_REPORT.md

 Sky UK, the largest pay-TV broadcaster in Europe, operates a complex digital ecosystem serving millions of customers across Sky Q, Sky Glass, Sky Go, and NOW TV platforms.
 In an industry where personalisation, speed, and multi-platform consistency are critical for customer retention, data management plays a strategic role.

-This report critically examines Sky's existing data infrastructure—encompassing Google Cloud's BigQuery, Adobe Experience Cloud, and a Starburst-powered data mesh—and proposes an enhanced technology stack to address gaps in real-time personalisation, system integration, and data latency.
+This report critically examines Sky's existing data infrastructure encompassing Google Cloud's BigQuery, Adobe Experience Cloud, and a Starburst powered data mesh and proposes an enhanced technology stack to address gaps in real-time personalisation, system integration, and data latency.

 **Key Recommendation:** Implement an integrated stack of **Apache Kafka**, **BigQuery ML**, and **Looker** to enable real-time streaming, scalable machine learning, and collaborative data workflows.